deeppavlov/DeepPavlov/docs/components/morphotagger.rst

 ~~~~~~~~~

 When annotating unlabeled text, our model expects the data in
 10-column UD format as well.
-However, it does not pat attention to any column except the first one,
+However, it does not pay attention to any column except the first one,
 which should be a number, and the second, which must contain a word.
 You can also pass only the words with exactly one word on each line
 by adding ``"from_words": True`` to ``dataset_reader`` section.
 Sentences are separated with blank lines.

+You can also pass the unlemmatized text as input.
+In this case it is preliminarly lemmatized using the
+NLTK ``word_tokenize`` function.

 Algorithm description
 ---------------------